frankfanslc/aranya/docs/EdgeDevice.md

         # optional, will default to "$Default" if not set
         consumerGroup: "$Default"

     # --------------------------------------- #
     grpc:
+      # tls certificate for grpc server
-      # here, with empty ref, aranya will setup an insecure grpc server
+      # otherwise, aranya will setup an insecure grpc server
       tlsSecretRef: {}

     # --------------------------------------- #
     mqtt:
       # mqtt message namespace for aranya communication